-In light of the foregoing discussion it is clear that the P-versus-NP Question is a fundamental scientific question of far-reaching consequences.
+In light of the foregoing discussion, it is clear that the P versus NP question is a fundamental scientific question with far-reaching consequences.
 The fact that this question seems beyond our current reach led to the development of the theory of NP-completeness.
 Loosely speaking, this theory identifies a set of computational problems that are as hard as NP.
-That is, the fate of the P-versus-NP Question lies with each of these problems: if any of these problems is easy to solve then so are all problems in NP.
-Thus, showing that a problem is NP-complete provides evidence to its intractability (assuming, of course, "P different than NP").
-Indeed, demonstrating the NP-completeness of computational tasks is a central tool in indicating hardness of natural computational problems, and it has been used extensively both in computer science and in other disciplines.
-We note that NP-completeness indicates not only the conjectured intractability of a problem but rather also its "richness" in the sense that the problem is rich enough to "encode" any other problem in NP.
-The use of the term "encoding" is justified by the exact meaning of NP-completeness, which in turn establishes relations between different computational problems (without referring to their "absolute" complexity).
+That is, the fate of the P versus NP question lies with each of these problems: If any of these problems is easy to solve then so are all problems in NP.
+Thus, showing that a problem is NP-complete provides evidence to its intractability (assuming, of course, P different than NP).
+Indeed, demonstrating the NPcompleteness of computational tasks is a central tool in indicating hardness of natural computational problems, and it has been used extensively both in computer science and in other disciplines.
+NP-completeness indicates not only the conjectured intractability of a problem but rather also its "richness," in the sense that the problem is rich enough to encode any other problem in NP.
+The use of the term "encoding" is justified by the exact meaning of NPcompleteness, which in turn establishes relations between different computational problems (without referring to their absolute complexity).